openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 In scenarios where the secret has not been created by third-party solutions like cert-manager, the route would not be successfully created due to the dependency.
-This route will be rejected by the route admission webhook with an `FieldValueNotFound` error and will contain the reason as `referenced secret not present`.
+This route will be rejected by the API server with an `FieldValueNotFound` error and will contain the reason as `referenced secret not present`.

 In addition to this validation, the router will also validate the same to